By-product

 Create value from by-products and co-products generated from your production process

-For more than 25 years, Alcimed has been assisting industrial players in the valorization of waste material and by-products to create higher-value ingredients or enter new markets.
+Our specialized team supports industrial players in valorizing their waste and by-products to reduce production costs or generate new sources of revenue.
 The effective utilization of material and waste reduction improves cost efficiency and supports sustainable practices towards a circular economy.

 They trust us